Cloning the Dakota Repository

 Read-only anonymous access: To access the Dakota source code without authentication, instead use

 Determine Branch: After obtaining the Dakota code, you will automatically be on the "master" branch.
 This branch is intended to be a stable, release-quality branch that undergoes more extensive testing.
 It is not possible to commit directly to this branch.
-If you intend to make changes, the "devel" branch should be used.
-When switching to this branch (or any branch) it is always best to ensure a consistent state of submodules and provate/local content, e.g.
+If you intend to make changes, the "devel" branch (or a topic branch) should be used.